MicroEJ/docs/KernelDeveloperGuide/kf.rst

 -  If no memory is available, repeat these two previous steps in sequence until there are no more Features to stop.

-If no memory is reclaimed, then an ``OutOfMemoryException`` is thrown.
+If no memory is reclaimed, then an `OutOfMemoryError`_ is thrown.

 Time-out Control: Watchdog
 ~~~~~~~~~~~~~~~~~~~~~~~~~~